 How To Dye Easter Eggs Naturally

 Below you’ll find my approach for creating beautiful, vibrant colors using everyday ingredients.
-The instructions are divided into three sections:
+The instructions are divided into four sections:

 - Individual recipes for different colors of dye